tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/反光活体接入文档/慧眼海外版iOS SDK 集成文档_intl_en.md

 ##### 6.1 Initializing configuration and pulling configuration parameters

-Before using the FaceID SDK, you need to call this method to pass in basic configuration parameters and pull the local configuration parameters through the callback to get the light sequence as detailed below:
+Before using the eKYC SDK, you need to call this method to pass in basic configuration parameters and pull the local configuration parameters through the callback to get the light sequence as detailed below:

 1. Configure the SDK configuration information **HuiYanOsConfig** (set the path of the `lic` file, local detection timeout period, whether to clear the local video cache, etc.).